NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline.md

 -AM C/T
 ```

-### Tumor-Only Variant Filtration Workflow
+### Tumor-Only Variant Annotation Workflow

+After single-tumor variant calling is performed with MuTect2, a series of filters are applied to minimize the release of germline variants in downloadable VCFs.
+In all cases, the GDC applies a set of custom filters based on allele frequency, mapping quality, somatic/germline probability, and copy number.
+In some cases an additional variant classification step is applied before the GDC filters.

-After single-tumor variant calling is performed with MuTect2, the [PureCN](https://bioconductor.org/packages/devel/bioc/html/PureCN.html) R-package [[7]](https://doi.org/10.1186/s13029-016-0060-z) is used to classify the variants by somatic/germline status and clonality based on tumor purity, ploidy, contamination, copy number, and loss of heterozygosity.
+The [PureCN](https://bioconductor.org/packages/devel/bioc/html/PureCN.html) R-package [[7]](https://doi.org/10.1186/s13029-016-0060-z) is used to classify the variants by somatic/germline status and clonality based on tumor purity, ploidy, contamination, copy number, and loss of heterozygosity.
 The following steps are performed with this package:

 * __Interval Capture__ : Generates an interval file using a FASTA and BED file coordinates.
 * __GC-Normalization__ : Calculates GC-normalized tumor/normal coverage data.
 * __Normal DB Creation__ : Generates a normal database  using the normalized coverage file and panel-of-normals VCF
 * __Somatic Variant Calling__ : Classifies each of the previously called variants

-After PureCN assessment is complete, the GDC applies a set of custom filters based on allele frequency, mapping quality, somatic/germline probability, and copy number. that minimize the possibility of germline mutations being released in each VCF.
-Note that PureCN may not be performed due to insufficient data to produce a normal database.
-In either case, the GDC custom filters will be applied.
+Note that PureCN will not be performed if there is insufficient data to produce a target capture kit specific normal database.
+In rare occasions, PureCN may not find a numeric solution.
+If PureCN is not performed or does not find a solution, this is indicated in the VCF header.
+VCF files that were annotated with these pipelines can be found in the GDC Portal by filtering for "Workflow Type: GATK4 MuTect2 Annotation".

 ### Somatic Aggregation Workflow

 The Somatic Aggregation Workflow generates one MAF file from multiple VCF files; see the [GDC MAF Format](/Data/File_Formats/MAF_Format/) guide for details on file structure.
-In this step, one MAF file is generated per variant calling pipeline for each project, and contains all available cases within this project.
+In this step, one MAF file is generated per variant calling pipeline for each project and contains all available cases within this project.

 | I/O | Entity | Format |
 |---|---|---|